Saulis/gemini-browserstack/README.md

 ## Configuration
 - __username__ (optional) sets the username for BrowserStack.
 Defaults to environmental variable BS_USERNAME
 - __accessKey__ (optional) sets the accesskey for BrowserStack.
 Defaults to environmental variable BS_ACCESS_KEY
+- __localIdentifier__ (optional) sets the local identifier for BrowserStack.
+Enables you to run multiple parallel tests.

 Example configuration for your `.gemini.yml`